polirural/polirural/index.md

 ## Welcome 👋

-...to the PoliRural GitHub organization which host the source code of both Digital Innovation Hub and the Open Source System Dynamics tools, two technical tools developed in the H2020 [PoliRural project](https://polirural.eu/):
+...to the PoliRural *GitHub Organization* which host the source code of both Digital Innovation Hub and the Open Source System Dynamics tools, two technical tools developed in the H2020 [PoliRural project](https://polirural.eu/):

 >Future Oriented Collaborative Policy Development for Rural Areas and People